-- The Authority has adopted the Development Management Policies and Policies Map to become part 2 of the adopted Local Plan for the National Park replacing the 2001 saved Local Plan policies in their entirety and noted the current status of Supplementary Planning Documents (SPD) confirming that the 2003 Affordable Housing SPD will be replaced by the DM Policies DPD - The Authority also amended the standard S106 agreement for locally needed affordable homes to allow for the insertion of a "Mortgagee in Possession" clause, on terms to be agreed by the Head of Law in consultation with the Director of Conservation and Planning. - Spatial outcomes in Local Plan to be reviewed through comprehensive review and engagement process. - Agreed the arrangements for the National Park Authority to sign up to and agree Statements of Common Ground with constituent authorities and other relevant bodies as part of the duty to cooperate in producing Local Plans. - Considered the proposed strategic interventions that will be undertaken during the third year (2021/22) of our five-year Corporate Strategy (2019-24). - Adopted a Local Validation Checklist for Planning Applications. - Approved a lawful development certificate checklist.
+- The Authority has adopted the Development Management Policies and Policies Map to become part 2 of the adopted Local Plan for the National Park replacing the 2001 saved Local Plan policies in their entirety and noted the current status of Supplementary Planning Documents (SPD) confirming that the 2003 Affordable Housing SPD will be replaced by the DM Policies DPD - The Authority also amended the standard S106 agreement for locally needed affordable homes to allow for the insertion of a "Mortgagee in Possession" clause, on terms to be agreed by the Head of Law in consultation with the Director of Conservation and Planning. - Spatial outcomes in Local Plan to be reviewed through comprehensive review and engagement process. - Work has begun on developing One Nature Recovery Plan for the place with partners.
+Whilst the National Park Authority's role in future Local Nature Recovery Strategies (LNRS) is still unclear, developing one Nature Recovery Plan for the Peak District will be able to be used for the National Park Management Plan and the Local Plan; and if necessary feed into other LNRS's should these by led by the constituent Authorities. - Agreed the arrangements for the National Park Authority to sign up to and agree Statements of Common Ground with constituent authorities and other relevant bodies as part of the duty to cooperate in producing Local Plans. - Considered the proposed strategic interventions that will be undertaken during the third year (2021/22) of our five-year Corporate Strategy (2019-24).

+- Adopted a Local Validation Checklist for Planning Applications. - Approved a lawful development certificate checklist.